gyanac/QuLab/content/news/NatureCommunication/index.md

 ---
-title: Paper on long-term in vivo imaging of spinal cord injury by Wanjie and Sicong is accepted for publication in Nature Communications.
-Congratulations, everyone!
+title: "March 2022: Paper on long-term in vivo imaging of spinal cord injury by Wanjie and Sicong is accepted for publication in Nature Communications.
+Congratulations, everyone!"

 event:
 event_url: